extric99/Hackintosh-NUC7I7DNKE/README.md

 @RehabMan
-@Leesureone for the initial version of the NUC OpenCore 5.9 EFI visit [TonyMacx86 NUC7/8 Thread](https://www.tonymacx86.com/threads/guide-intel-nuc7-nuc8-using-clover-uefi-nuc7i7bxx-nuc8i7bxx-etc.261711/) for moreinfo and discussion
+@Leesureone for the initial version of the NUC OpenCore 5.9 EFI visit [TonyMacx86 NUC7/8 Thread](https://www.tonymacx86.com/threads/guide-intel-nuc7-nuc8-using-clover-uefi-nuc7i7bxx-nuc8i7bxx-etc.261711/) for more info and discussion

 ## Tips